krisnova/brand/README.md

-# brand
-Official Kris Nóva Brand and Branding Guidelines
+# Official Kris Nóva Brand

+Safety third.

+First you have to look good.

+Second you have to feel good.

+Third is safety.